GaryTheLlama/Rent-A-Cop-Extreme/README.md

 The code is pretty terrible, but that's fine because game jams aren't about beautiful code...
 They're about finishing a game!
 I have since rewritten all of the code in an effort to turn this prototype into an actual game, but that project is currently on hold.

-The game ended up winning third place in the contest.
+The game won third place in the contest.

-(Technologies used: ActionScript 3, FlashPunk, FlashDevelop, and Paint.NET.)
+This game was built with ActionScript 3, FlashDevelop, and the FlashPunk framework.
+Some combination of those along with the blood of a goat born when the moon is gibbous will allow you to compile the game for yourself.
+Good luck!

 Special thanks: Devon Omara, Theresa Phillips, Tim Winsky, Kyle Pulver, and UAT.